-- 6100.
-Physical Chemistry I Thermodynamics (3).
+6100.
+Physical Chemistry I - Thermodynamics (3).
 Pr.
 CHEM 1200, CHEM 1201, and MATH 1610; Co-req.
 CHEM 6101.
 Theoretical foundations of chemistry; a study of thermodynamics.
 Topics include thermodynamic laws, equilibrium and electrochemistry.
-May be taught concurrently with CHEM 4100. - 6101.
+May be taught concurrently with CHEM 4100.

+6101.
 Physical Chemistry Laboratory (1).
 Pr.
 CHEM 1200, CHEM 1201, and MATH 1610; Co-req.
 CHEM 6100.
 Experiments to accompany lecture topics in CHEM 6100.
-May be taught concurrently with CHEM 4101. - 6200.
+May be taught concurrently with CHEM 4101.

+6200.
 Physical Chemistry II Quantum & Spectroscopy (3).
 Co-req.
 CHEM 6201.
 Theoretical foundations of chemistry; a study of quantum mechanics, kinetics and spectroscopy.
-May be taught concurrently with CHEM 4200. - 6201.
+May be taught concurrently with CHEM 4200.

+6201.
 Physical Chemistry II Lab (1).
 Co-req.
 CHEM 6200.
 Experiments to accompany lecture topics in CHEM 6200.
-May be taught concurrently with CHEM 4201. - 6303.
+May be taught concurrently with CHEM 4201.

+6300.
+Advanced Biochemistry (3).
+Enrolled in MS BMB program.
+An in-depth overview of the metabolism of nucleic acids and proteins, with aspects of drug design and pharmacology.

+6303.
 Instrumental Biochemistry (4).
 Pr.
 CHEM 3100 and CHEM 3101.
 Emphasis on the principles and applications of instrumental methods to structure determination, chemical behavior and analysis.
 Methods include chromatography and spectral analysis.
 (Laboratory and lecture cannot be separated.)
 May be taught concurrently with CHEM 4303.

+6992.
+Masters Thesis Research (1-6).
+Enrolled in MS BMB program.
+Conduct primary research targeted to the fulfillment of a MS thesis under the direction of a faculty member (instructor/laboratory principle investigator - PI).